Click below for stories that may interest you:

 November 2017: The Salween – if the river could talk

 August 2017: Akha Swing Festival and Chiang Rai

 May-June 2016: Silent Walks in Sri Lanka

 February 2016: Twilight over Burma: A Journey to Hsipaw and a story of a Shan Princess

-July 2015: Trincomalee and Kailash of the South
+July 2015: Sri Lanka: Trincomalee and Kailash of the South

 August 2012: Sri Lanka: Peraheras and Peace

-On this Easter Day, I could not help but reflect on the wonderful boat trips we did in
+On Easter Day, I cannot not help but reflect on the wonderful boat trips we did in

 past years throughout Indonesia.

 With the MSY Perintis, we would schedule our trips to the islands east of Bali around Easter time.
 The town of Larantuka on the far eastern tip of Flores holds a Good Friday procession each year, maintaining a more than 400-year tradition.
 It was always very touching to observe the ritual of lighting candles throughout the town, the singing of Ave Maria, and a re-enactment of Veronica wailing at the stations of the cross.
 The procession lasts throughout the night in amazing devotion.